XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 # Building a modern web application using Blazor

-In this lab we will first create a new Blazor application.
-It will be an application that authenticates with Azure AD B2C (hosted by Xpirit) and it uses an Azure Store account (also hosted by Xpirit) or [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio#install-and-run-azurite).
+In this Lab, we will first create a new Blazor application.
+It will be an application that authenticates with Azure AD B2C (hosted by Xpirit), and uses an Azure Store account (also hosted by Xpirit) or [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio#install-and-run-azurite).

 ## Prerequisites
 Make sure you have completed [Lab 1 - Getting started](Lab1-GetttingStarted.md)

 ## Prepare a workspace

-> This option will get you started quickly, but includes some manual work.
+> This option will get you started quickly but includes some manual work.
 Alternatively, you can use the completed solution in this repo and deploy it to Azure in [Lab 3 - Infrastructure as Code using Bicep](Lab3-Bicep.md).
 Note that by doing this, you will effectively skip this entire Lab.

 - Create a new folder to host the project.
 E.g. `d:\projects\clubcloud`
 - Open a terminal and navigate to the folder.
 E.g. `cd d:\projects\clubcloud`
-- Run this commmand to generate a skeleton project:
+- Run this command to generate a skeleton project:

 ```
 dotnet new blazorwasm -au IndividualB2C --aad-b2c-instance "https://xpiritinsurance.b2clogin.com/" --api-client-id "3b551417-548e-4e8e-80c3-44bb06f3aa64" --app-id-uri "3b551417-548e-4e8e-80c3-44bb06f3aa64" --client-id "e280fc38-2898-4fad-baaf-fbeb1d306bd1" --default-scope "API.Access" --domain "xpiritinsurance.onmicrosoft.com" -ho -o XpiritInsurance -ssp "B2C_1_UserFlowSuSi"